9aia/thal/CONTRIBUTING.md

 ## Developing

+> [!IMPORTANT]
+> Before developing, make sure to you are already in a collaborative coding session or have the full environment locally prepared.
+See [Joining a Collaborative Coding Session](#joining-a-collaborative-coding-session) and [Preparing the Full Environment Locally](#preparing-the-full-environment-locally) for more information.

 ### Running the Development Environment

 1. **Start the containers**
    - To start the containers, run:
      ```bash
      pnpm run up
+     pnpm run up:cs # if you want to host a collaborative coding session
      ```
-   - This will start the Stripe container and the codeshare container.
+   - This will start the Stripe container (and the Delphis container if you are running `pnpm run up:cs`).

 2. **Start the development server**
    - Start the development server on `http://localhost:3000`